About dye sublimation and how it works

 We source a wide range of sublimatable items from suppliers like Tilt NZ, Carter NZ and GJS in Australia.
 If we do not have what you want on our website just ask and we will buy it in.
 If you do buy an item from these suppliers you will need to provide proof that it is a sublimatable item.
 We cannot tell if it is sublimatable just by looking at it.
 In addition to that, our equipment might not be big enough for the item you have in mind.
 Therefore, to avoid confusion and disappointment, it is best to let us buy it and supply it.
 Otherwise we will have to add an additional sublimation cost.
 The price of sublimation is included with the products we sell.

-There’s much more to dye sublimation than meets the eye.
+In conclusion – there’s much more to dye sublimation than meets the eye.

 Dye sublimation is not a DIY project.
 You cannot just use an ordinary printer or standard inks and paper. it requires specialised equipment built specifically for dye sublimation.
 With our specialised equipment, we can create beautiful designs on mugs, beer glasses, ceramic plates, hip flasks and many other items.
 We can also create an award with a sublimated aluminium plate with a personalised image & text to commemorate the event.